lantuzi/argusmmr/README.md

 # argusmmr
-extract hist by SIFT and MMR
+extract hist by SIFT and video-MMR

-This is the demo code for MMR to process videos from Argus
+This is the very naive demo code for video-MMR to process videos